What is an MPO?

 • Involve the public in the functions listed above

-The Regional Long Range Transportation Plan (or RLRTP) is a planning document with a 25-year horizon completed for Martin and St. Lucie Counties.
-Within the plan are analyses of current population and travel conditions, 25-year projected conditions, and identified improvement strategies to facilitate the efficient movement of people and goods.
+The Long Range Transportation Plan (or LRTP) is a planning document with a 20+ year horizon completed for Martin County.
+Within the plan are analyses of current population and travel conditions, 20+ year projected conditions, and identified improvement strategies to facilitate the efficient movement of people and goods.

 What is the TIP?

-The Transportation Improvement Program (or TIP) is a planning document with a four (4) year horizon based on long-range transportation goals.
+The Transportation Improvement Program (or TIP) is a planning document based on long-range transportation goals.
+It is a financially constrained, short range 5-year program.
 Within this document is a list of projects, programs, and policies to be initiated within the next four (4) year planning cycle.

 When does the MPO meet?

 The MPO Board meets about six (6) times per year to accomplish the business of the MPO.
 Normally the meetings are held on the third Monday of the month in the Martin County Commission Chambers.
 There are also several Advisory Committees that meet regularly to discuss issues to be brought before the Board.
 Meeting dates and locations can be found here.